 The application of dissimilar conditions to equivalent transactions with other trading parties is sanctioned by RCL, article 6(c).
 In a 2005 case, the RCC rejected the discrimination allegations lodged by one distributor against Colgate Palmolive.
 The plaintiff invoked the non-equal terms granted to Cash & Carry Channel versus the traditional distributors.
-Although in 2005 the authority had found justifiable the differentiation between the two channels since they were not found as competing on the same market, in early 2007 the RCC reopened the case on the same grounds.
-The investigation is currently pending.
+Although in 2005 the authority found the differentiation between the two channels justifiable since they were not found as competing on the same market, in early 2007 the RCC reopened the case on the same grounds.
+However, the order of the RCC on the opening of this investigation has been recently annulled in court, which is considered to be a highlight this year as a first in Romanian courts' practice.

-A substantial fine of approximately \notin 7.2 million has been already applied by the RCC in 2006 for an abuse of dominant position in the form of applying of dissimilar conditions to trade partners in the case concerning the activity of the National Company for Freight Railway Transport.
+A substantial fine of approximately $\[\in \]$ 7.2 million has already been applied by the RCC in 2006 for an abuse of dominant position in the form of applying dissimilar conditions to trade partners in the case concerning the activity of the National Company for Freight Railway Transport.